Battery storage is the new hot topic in the renewable energy world – so what is all the fuss about?

 Ecocetera are pleased to announce that we are certified installers for the Tesla Powerwall!

-This high energy density battery has a storage capacity of 10kWh, is compact, lightweight and ca be retro-fitted to existing systems without the need for additional inverters.
+This high energy density battery has a storage capacity of 10kWh, is compact, lightweight and can be retro-fitted to existing systems.